-For example, investors can now access an array of assets and securities through either exchange or over-the-counter (OTC) markets, each of which offers their own unique advantages and drawbacks.
+For example, investors can now access an array of assets and securities through either exchange or over-the-counter (OTC) markets, each of which offers its own unique advantages and drawbacks.

 In this article, we’ll compare both entities while asking what distinguishes them and the respective benefits of each.

-The Exchange the Market – The Pros and Cons
+The Exchange of the Market – The Pros and Cons

 Any instruments traded through an exchange are known commonly as ‘listed securities’, with these entities allowing investors to operate in a more transparent and regulated space over time.

 This makes it the ideal forum for higher value securities, which is why exchange markets remain popular amongst large-scale and institutional investors with capital holdings worth millions.